SEND (Special Educational Needs and Disabilities)

 Although Bredhurst is a Kent school, the local offer is dependent on where your child is residing.
 If you are living in Kent and play your council tax to KCC then you are a Kent resident and will need to access SEND support through Kent's ;local offer.
 However if you are living in Medway and you pay your council tax to Medway council then you are a Medway resident and will need to access SEND support support through Medway's local offer.

-Kent Local Offer
+Kent Local Offer - The SEND information hub

 Medway Local Offer

 What else is available in the local area?